 cTDS is a full Python DB API-2.0-compliant SQL Server database library for Linux, Windows, and Mac OS X supporting both Python 2 and Python 3.

 The full documentation for cTDS can be found here.

-Publishing new versions of the egg and documentation is automated using travis-ci deployment.
+Publishing new versions of the egg and documentation is automated using a Github Actions workflow.
 Official releases are marked using git tags.
 Pushing the tag to the git remote will trigger the automated deployment.
 E.g.

 git tag -a v1.2.3 -m 'v1.2.3' git push --tags